Plumsail/forms-docs/source/javascript/fields.rst

             If the field does not match the criteria, the form will not submit.

+            *Note: Field validators will only work with Plumsail fields as all validation for SharePoint fields is configured via List Settings.*

             Use **rendered()** event for Plumsail forms and **spRendered()** event for SharePoint forms to add custom validators.
         - .. code-block:: javascript